Mastering External Sharing in OneDrive for Business and SharePoint Online for Admins

 For most organizations, it is likely that users and admins will encounter a scenario that seems to demand each of these settings at one point or another.
 It’s still vital, however, that those in charge of external sharing protocols recognize in what cases each is appropriate, and do their best to implement the proper restrictions for each case.

 In addition to the aforementioned settings, it’s possible to address extra sharing criteria.
 For instance, it’s possible to block sharing with all users from specific domains, even if they’re part of your directory, such as a competitor.
-It’s further possible to restrict external users (as long as they’re not anonymous) from sharing items that have been shared with them.
+It’s further possible to restrict external users (as long as they’re not anonymous) from sharing items that have been shared with them, and set expiration dates on the links that are shared with these users, so they don’t have access to your content in perpetuity.
 Finally–and often most helpfully–it’s possible to, with the check of a box, ensure that you can see which users take action on or view a file that’s been shared with them.
 If your Office 365 environment includes both SPO and OneDrive, the sharing options for files stored in each can be amended independently, as illustrated in the above image.

 While it’s ideal that sharing with anonymous users happens rarely or never at all, should the necessity arise, it’s equally crucial for users and admins to understand how to limit the actions an external user can take on the content they’ve been sent.